Data Services

 Please refer to the Ampel Monitor page for further information.

 The construction volume comprises all domestic construction work in nominal and real terms.
 The data on the construction volume are regularly updated.
-The data collection is currently supported by the Federal Office for Building and Regional Planning in the framework of the research initiative "Zukunft Bau" (Future Construction) of the Federal Ministry of Transport, Building and Urban Affairs.
+The data collection is currently supported by the Federal Office for Building and Regional Planning in the framework of the research initiative "Zukunft Bau" (Future Construction) of the Federal Ministry for Housing, Urban Development and Building.

 Please refer to the detail page for further information.